Whether you're a total novice or a CBD connoisseur, finding your ideal dose, getting results with your CBD takes work and patience.

 There are some theories about CBD dosage which is based on your body weight however there is no scientific evidence for this.

 I'm just giving you some guidelines so you can get started.

-your journey with CBD, you have to listen to your body and adjust accordingly.
+your journey with CBD, this requires listening to your body and adjusting accordingly.

-here are the steps to find the amount in your CBD oil
+here are the steps to follow to find the amount in your CBD oil

 - You need to divide the total Mg of CBD in the bottle by the total drops and this will give you the amount of Mg per drop.

 - Now you can calculate the amount of CBD per drop